Expert Advice On Improving Your Home

 Frequently Asked Questions About HVAC in Cottage Grove, MN

-Generally, your HVAC system should be inspected twice a year.
-After that inspection, your HVAC technician will tell you what, if any, services are needed.
-You should also have your system inspected and serviced if you start to notice any issues, such as strange noises, unusual smells, or leaks.
-If your home has ductwork, it should be serviced every few years.
+You should have your HVAC system inspected about twice a year.
+At the time of the inspection, your technician will tell you if any services are required.
+You should also schedule an inspection if you notice new issues such as unusual smells, strange noises, or leaks.
+If your home has ductwork, it should be inspected every few years.

-For a 2,000-square-foot home, you need around 2.5 to 5 tons of air conditioning capacity.
-In Cottage Grove, you can probably make do with a unit that's on the lower end of this range.
-For a house over 1,000 square feet, central air will usually be more effective for cooling than window units.
+For a 2,000-square-foot home, you'll also want an air conditioning unit with around 2.5 to 5 tons of capacity.
+In Cottage Grove, a unit on the lower end of this range may be sufficient.
+Generally, if your home is larger than 1,000 square feet, central air will be more effective than window air conditioning units.

-Typically, HVAC financing is provided by a third-party lender.
-If your HVAC company doesn't offer financing, you could consider taking out your own loan.
+Normally, HVAC financing is through a third-party lender.
+If your HVAC company doesn't have financing options, you may consider taking out your own loan.
 Be sure to speak with your HVAC company and a financial advisor to learn what options are available and appropriate for your situation.

 There are several ways you can make your HVAC system more energy-efficient: